gavinlyonsrepo/RPI_PICO_projects_list/README.md

 An index of projects and libraries for Raspberry Pi Pico's stored in this github account.
 The Raspberry Pi Pico is a microcontroller board with flexible digital interfaces.
-It incorporates Raspberry Pi's own RP2040 microcontroller chip, with a dual-core Arm Cortex M0+ processor running up to 133 MHz, embedded 264KB of SRAM, and 2MB of onboard Flash memory, as well as 26 x multi-function GPIO pins.

-ToolChain used is Rp2040 RPI-PICO SDK C++.
+ToolChain used is vs code, cmake and Rp2040 RPI-PICO SDK C++.

 ## Table of contents